CindyChen-0824/Crystal-Lattice-besed-Signature/README.md

 # Crystal-Lattice-besed-Signature
-This is the implementation of Dilithium-2.
+This is the implementation of Dilithium-2 with C language.